Connecting People With Nature

 Open to people living in South Derbyshire only.

-The course is made up of two days, covering gardening and DIY.
-Learn the basics on the first day, with more in-depth training on the second day.
+This course is made up of two days, covering gardening and DIY.

 FREE Guided Walk: Damselflies & Dragonflies in Branston